 Celebrated All Over The World!

-Thanksgiving is a special day of the year where Americans give thanks to what they have.
+Thanksgiving is a special day of the year where Americans give thanks for what they have.

-They share this time with friends and families and share a good meal together.
+They share this time with friends and families and share a good meal.

 Thanksgiving is also observed by Canadians on the second Monday in October.

-I am grateful not only for them but also family that have preceded me.
+I am grateful not only for them but also for the family that has preceded me.

 What Happens on Thanksgiving Day?